natashajoann/Portfolio/_drafts/the-web-developer-starter-cheatsheet.md

 &nbsp;

 All this to say: make sure you know which property is doing the job you want done and then use ***just that one***.
-This is something that becomes easier to define over time but for now there are two things to consider here:
+This is something that becomes easier to define over time but if you're not seeing the right styles display on your page there are a couple things to check:

 &nbsp;

 ### 1\.
 The Order of Command:

 > CSS is a cascading sheet, that means that it is read from top to bottom.
-In other words, whatever comes later in the cascade is what is displayed.
+In other words, whatever comes later in the cascade trumps code written earlier in your stylesheet and will be what displays.
 This means that if you have command for a background-color for your header at the top of your stylesheet but then added in a new command for background-color for your header later in the stylesheet, then the second command is what will be displayed.&nbsp;
 >
 >
 > (visual)